pettersand/builder/devlog.md

 ### Worked On:

-1. Placeholder component for setting Goals for self user.
+1. Component for setting Goals for self user.
+2. Component for tripple-dot menus.
+Reusable.

+### Created:

+- DotsMenu.svelte
+- Goals.svelte

 ## 04/11-23